MalloryAnn/prompt-injection-defenses/README.md

 Prompt injection is a class of attacks in which adversarial instructions are embedded within user input or externally retrieved text in order to override system behavior.

 Because Large Language Models process both instructions and data as natural language, malicious directives can be inserted into otherwise legitimate content.

-These attacks may attempt to:
+### Common Attack Goals

 - Override developer or system instructions
 - Extract hidden system prompts
 - Trigger unintended tool execution
 - Exfiltrate sensitive information

+> [!IMPORTANT]
-Detection at the input boundary reduces the likelihood that malicious instructions reach the generative model.
+> Detection at the input boundary reduces the likelihood that malicious instructions reach the generative model.

 ---